ghan221/Note-for-Self-Driving-Cars/README.md

 Notes for Self-Driving Cars
 ==========================
-Basic concepts, theories, notes to remember about area of self-driving Cars
+Basic concepts, theories, notes to remember about area of self-driving cars

 # Definitions